-Construction Pre-Apprenticeship 108 hours lecture, 72 hours laboratory
+Construction Pre-Apprenticeship 108 hours lecture, 72 hours laboratory Grading: letter grade or pass/no pass

 Formerly CARP 211.
 This class prepares students to enter the Construction Trades in a variety of apprenticeship programs.
 Students who complete the Multi-Craft Core Curriculum (MC-3) earn the OSHA 10 certificate and also receive CPR and First Aid certification.
 The subjects covered include: physical agility, blueprint reading, industry awareness and opportunities in the crafts; introduction to the crafts and their tools (hand and power); tool safety; and the heritage of the American worker.
 Students will be taken on field trips to Apprenticeship Training Centers and will tour local job sites.